TimCosemans/PROJ-Algorithmic-Trading/README.md

 Because the price can be assumed to be non-stationary, we will work with the relative change in price instead of the price itself.

-Before you run, create a .env file with
+Before you run, create a .env file with x
-DATAPATH: the path to the data folder
+DATAPATH: the path to the data folder x
-MLFLOW_TRACKING_URI: your mlflow tracking uri (e.g., a local folder)
+MLFLOW_TRACKING_URI: your mlflow tracking uri (e.g., a local folder) x

 To see your mlflow ui, run mlflow server in the source folder.
 Experiments always include the date of day on which they were run.